 Here is what you need to ask for

 - Cholesterol Panel: Total, HDL, LDL, Triglycerides

 - C-Reactive Protein Test: Inflammation in the body and determines risk for developing Coronary Artery Disease

 Hemoglobin A1C: Measurement of average blood sugar over past 3 months, determines your risk for Type 2 Diabetes

-Vitamin B12: an important test if you are a woman of child bearing age, gluten-free, vegan or raw vegan and if you are feeling extremely fatigue.
+- Vitamin B12: an important test if you are a woman of child bearing age, gluten-free, vegan or raw vegan and if you are feeling extremely fatigue.
 Known as the energy vitamin, vitamin B12 helps to bind to folic acid in the body.
 If you are deficient, it becomes more difficult for folic acid to absorb into the body.
-Read Six Common Misdiagnosis: Vitamin B12 Deficiency

-I am thankful my OB/GYN ordered many of these tests for myself.
+She has ordered many of these tests for me.
 She was being proactive in my health and wellbeing.
 Many OB/GYNs will not take this extra step.
 I actually learned something about myself and while she said she is not worried, but it is good to know.
 She said given my healthy eating and lifestyle, sometimes numbers are just numbers.